kildapp/fastly-custom-header-bug/README.md

 10. Go to http://localhost:7676 and notice that the custom HTTP headers are absent

 ## Why this is an issue
-Implementing custom HTTP security headers helps protect against a range of common web application vulnerabilities and improves the overall security posture of a website or web application.
-It is an essential aspect of a defense-in-depth strategy for web security.
+Without custom headers, we cannot implement HTTP security headers to protect against a range of common web application vulnerabilities.